 One such city is Makati, which has long been a hub for business and commerce.
 With its prime location within Metro Manila and world-class infrastructure, Makati is poised for even more success in the coming years.
-Another city set to experience significant growth is Cebu City, which has already established itself as a major center for information technology (IT) and business process outsourcing (BPO) industries.
+Another city set to experience significant growth is Cebu City, which has already established itself as a major centre for information technology (IT) and business process outsourcing (BPO) industries.

 Summary of the Top 10 Richest City in the Philippines in 2023